vikas-bandaru/mehfil-e-khaas/technical_decisions.md

 ## 4. Mission Control & Interlocking
 - **Decision:** Implemented a "One-Click" state machine for mission outcomes.
 - **Logic:**
-    - `mission_timer_end` acts as a global signal for active missions.
+    - `mission_timer_end` acts as a global signal for active missions (150s: 60s prepare + 90s solve).
 Setting it to `null` halts the countdown on all connected clients instantly.
+    - **Unanimous Sabotage Signaling:** In multi-plagiarist games, the sabotage signal is only valid if **all active plagiarists** signal.
+This prevents accidental sabotages and forces coordination.
     - `sabotage_triggered` (Flag) persists until mission finalization.
 It determines if the "Sabotage Tax" (₹1000 reduction in pot gains) applies and triggers the "Plagiarist Heist" (₹1000 reward for signaling plagiarists).
     - `sabotage_used` (Flag) prevent Plagiarists from signaling twice in one mission.